Vcodio/Lifecycle-Retirement-Simulation/README.md

 Stage 1: The Destination

 The script first calculates the portfolio size you need to achieve your desired spending goal at various retirement ages.
-It determines this by running many "nested" simulations to find the principal required for a specified success rate.
+It estimates this by running many "nested" simulations to find the principal required for a specified success rate.

 Stage 2: The Journey